-I wouldn’t recommend putting water glass in the lower part of any cabinet if you have children because this particular glass isn’t tempered.
-For us that wasn’t a problem because we don’t have young kids in the house (and I wanted the powder room to have a bit of sparkle!).
+Because this particular glass isn’t tempered, I don’t recommend putting water glass in the lower part of any cabinet if you have young children.
+For us that isn’t a problem because we don’t have kids in the house (and I want the powder room to have some sparkle!).

 After the cabinet was done, we popped on the countertop.
 The counter was actually the inspiration for the colour scheme of the entire bathroom.
 It happened to be a left over piece from the renovation of a previous house I fixed up.
 I knew I’d have a use for it one day, so I held onto it – for a few years 🙂 It was the perfect size – and essentially free!

 Powder Room Makeover Backsplash